Nathan-Nesbitt/Welcome2TheCloud/README.md

 See section above, it is the same.

 #### On your server
 We also need to set up the server.
-You need MySQL and Apache/nginx installed, along with all of the required PHP modules.
+You need MySQL and Apache/nginx installed, along with all of the required PHP modules (see the first section for some instructions).
 There is a lot of config that I am not including, assuming that you know how to set up a basic webserver.

 1. Create a new user, add the unencrypted SSH key to their account so they can remote in without a password.
 2. Create a folder in that users directory called Welcome2TheCloud